GLOSSARY

 Prostate Cancer

-A disease where cells of the prostate become abnormal and start to grow uncontrollably, forming cancer, which has the potential to spread to other parts of the body and be fatal. .
+A disease where cells of the prostate become abnormal and start to grow uncontrollably, forming cancer, which has the potential to spread to other parts of the body and be fatal.
 A cancer in the prostate may interfere with proper control of the bladder and normal sexual function.
 The first symptom of prostate cancer may be difficulty in urinating.
 However, because a very common, non-cancerous condition of the prostate, benign prostatic hyperplasia (BPH), also causes the same problem, difficulty in urination is not necessarily prostate cancer.
-See your urologist for tests.

 Prostate Disorder

 Any abnormality or disease of the prostate gland..
 About half of all men over 60 have nonmalignant enlargement, or benign prostatic hyperplasia (BPH).
 The gland may eventually compress the urethra, causing problems urinating.
-Prostate infections, called prostatitis, are very common in men and can be treated by a urologist.
+Prostate infections, called prostatitis, are very common in men and can be treated by Dr. Pugach.

 Prostate-Specific Antigen (PSA) Blood Test